 Now for the truths that weren’t in the letter that will, but contrast alone, will highlight the less truthful parts of my letter that were carefully fabricated in order to create an image for you that I needed you to have so that I could create a pretend reality “out there” and therefore overwrite the true reality “in here.”
 It is on a daily basis I am shocked at just how adept my mind has become in crafting realities for me to escape in so that I may avoid any unpleasantness in the truth.

-Now you may not think much of me in reading through these omitted truths and I’m sure anyone else who stumbles across this letter out here may also consider me to be a real p.o.s. when they read these truths as well – especially when comparing them to my last letter and seeing the contrast and how I so yucky-ly painted another bullshit picture of myself, my actions, my relationship with a woman who recently died of cancer and my grief.
+Now you may not think much of me in reading through these omitted truths and I’m sure anyone else who stumbles across this out here may also consider me to be a real p.o.s. when they read these truths as well – especially when comparing them to my last letter and seeing the contrast and how I so yucky-ly painted another bullshit picture of myself, my actions, my relationship with a woman who recently died of cancer and my grief.
 And that part that bothers me the most of it all?
-This letter was necessitated because I want to stay authentic and I needed to shed a more truthful light on my last letter (since I can’t simply delete my letters to you like I used to delete my bullshit on my old blogs).
+This letter was necessitated because I want to stay authentic and I needed to shed a more truthful light on my last letter (since I have promised myself I won’t simply delete my posts here like I used to delete my bullshit on my old blogs).
 And I’m working hard to remind myself….if I’m going to integrate and move beyond my brokenness, I have to accept all my parts into one.
-And that means I need to accept the part of me that writes the “bullshit” letters and accept that letter was written by ME, even if it was a part of me that feels like someone else.
+And that means I need to accept the part of me that writes the “bullshit” posts and accept they are all written by ME, even if it was a part of me that feels like someone else.
 And in order to integrate, all the parts have to feel welcome into the system – shaming and throwing shade on a part is self-defeating in this effort.